On the connectivity of spaces of three-dimensional tilings: Final Remarks

 Our methods rely heavily on refinements but it is important to point out that they are not simply an artifact of our proof techniques.
 For example, already in the $4 \times 4 \times 4$ box, there are tilings with the same twist which are not flip connected before refinement.

 On the other hand, allowing for an arbitrary number of refinements appears to be overkill.
 In all known examples, related but far more modest operations are sufficient.
 For instance, in the general case of boxes, it is not known if refinements are needed: If $t_0$ and $t_1$ are two tilings of a fixed box, can $t_0$ and $t_1$ be connected by flips and trits?
-It is known that refinements are necessary for connectivity of tilings of simple prisms and tori~\cite{primeiroartigo}.
-What is not clear, however, is how many refinements are needed.
-Our results offer no bounds on the number of times one needs to refine two tilings before they become connected.
+It is known that refinements (or related operations) are necessary for connectivity of tilings of simple prisms and tori~\cite{primeiroartigo}.
+For boxes which are not too narrow, recent results \cite{saldanha2019} show that adding a little vertical room is already sufficient.

 It is also unknown how often refinement is necessary for certain regions.
+Recent results \cite{saldanha2021} show that for boxes which are not too narrow, equal twist almost always implies connectivity via flips.
+But many other cases remain open.
 For example, consider the cubical torus given by $\ZZ^3/(N \cdot \ZZ^3)$ for some even integer $N$.
-Based on computational experiments, we conjecture that the probability that two tilings with the same flux and twist are connected by flips tends to $1$ as $N$ tends to infinity, see~\cite{examples}.
+Based on computational experiments, we conjecture that the probability that two tilings with the same flux and twist are connected by flips tends to $1$ as $N$ tends to infinity.

 More broadly, one asks, what does a `typical' tiling look like?
 The twist essentially partitions the space of tilings into flip connected components.
 For a fixed region, what is the distribution of the twist?
 For example, consider again the case of boxes.
 Let the base tiling (twist $0$) be one in which all tiles are parallel to a fixed axis.
-In certain special cases, the twist is normally distributed about $0$ (see~\cite{examples}); is this true in greater generality?
+In certain special cases, the twist is normally distributed about $0$ (see~\cite{saldanha2021}); is this true in greater generality?

+Finally, we mention that the case of higher dimension needs to be explored.
+For boxes, twist can be defined in $\ZZ/(2)$ (but not in $\ZZ$).
+For certain boxes, the set of tilings has two large connected components via flips of approximately the same size (corresponding to the values $0$ and $1$ of the twist) and an unknown number of very small components \cite{klivanssaldanha}.